Brexit explained: Why does the Border matter and what is the backstop?

 What if there is no agreement?

 If there is no backstop, there will be no divorce deal and no transition period.
-In other words, there would be a disorderly Brexit and the UK would crash out of the EU in March 2019.
+In other words, there would be a disorderly Brexit and the UK would crash out of the EU in October 31st, 2019 unless an extension of that date is agreed.
 It is anyone’s guess how goods passing over the Irish Border would be treated in such a scenario but the UK’s chaotic departure from the EU could create all sorts of difficulties for cross-border trade and beyond.
-It is also open to the UK to ask for an extension of the article 50 process – its departure date.
-The other 27 EU members would all have to agree.
-So far Theresa May has said she will not do this.
-She has also set her face against a second referendum vote.
-Under a recent ECJ ruling, the UK could withdraw its article 50 notification unilaterally.
-In other words if it decided to stay, it must be allowed to do so.